mautic/user-documentation/docs/configuration/settings.rst

   :width: 600
   :alt: Screenshot showing Webhook Settings Configuration in Mautic

 * **Queue Mode** -  Select how to process Webhook events.
-Process immediately executes the Webhook event as soon as it arrives.
-Queue mode only adds the event the queue and it must be processed by a :ref:`cron command<webhooks cron job>`, which is better for performance.
+The process immediately executes the Webhook event as soon as it arrives.
+The queue mode improves performance by only adding the event to the queue and requires processing by a :ref:`cron command<webhooks cron job>`.

-* **Order of the queued events** - If several events are queued in a Webhook, process the events in chronological or reverse chronological order.
+* **Order of the queued events** - Process the events in chronological or reverse chronological order if a Webhook has a queue of multiple events.

 Social settings
 ***************